TheVisualHub/VisualFactory/README.md

   Scripts are optimized to oriduce high-quality rendering and data handling (e.g. operating with infinite number of molecular dynamics trajectories), using GUI or in batch (non-GUI).

 🎲 **Stochastic Visualization Strategy**
-  Some scripts impmement a **"Casino-style"** approach, adding a unique flavor of controlled randomness to the parameters of main functions.
+  Some scripts impmement a **"Casino-style"** approach, adding a unique flavor of controlled randomness to the parameters of main functions, **Adding a "bluff" boost**, injecting occasional visual variability for creative representation.
-  - Small corrections (`0`, `±1`) are more likely — mimicking **conservative poker choices**.
-  - **Adding a "bluff" boost**, injecting occasional visual variability for creative representation.

 🤖 **Smart Feedback**
   Most scripts offer **intuitive console outputs** and **support headless (no-GUI)** execution — great for automated pipelines or server-based visual workflows.